francesc/rails-translate-routes/README.md

       end
     end

+### Translation of routes inside engines

+If you need to translate routes inside a mounted engine, like the example below:

+    MyEngine::Engine.routes.draw do
+      match "route_to_translate" => "controller#action", :as => :to_translate
+    end

+    Rails.application.routes.draw do
+      match 'untranslated' => ...

+      mount MyEngine::Engine => "/my_engine"
+    end

+    # You want to get routes like this
+    # ---------------------------------
+    untranslated  /untranslated(.:format) home#index
+    my_engine     /my_engine              MyEngine::Engine

+    Routes for MyEngine::Engine:
+            to_translate_en  /en/translated(.:format)     my_engine/controller#action {:locale=>"en"}
+            to_translate_fr  /fr/traduit(.:format)        my_engine/controller#action {:locale=>"fr"}

+All you need to do is to add rails-translate-routes to your engine gemspec and use the option :custom_route_set as follows

+  # inside your engine/config/routes
+  ActionDispatch::Routing::Translator.translate_from_file('config/locales/routes.yml', { :custom_route_set => MyEngine::Engine.routes })

 ## Translation YAML options

 By default translations of routes are specified on a single YAML file (e.g: in `config/locales/routes.yml`), but in some cases you might want to split the routes translations on several files.
 For example having all application translations files a in folder per language: